de-lachende-cavalier/DEEPVAULT/README.md

 # Contributing

-Even though DEEPVAULT is not yet production ready (as specified above, it's mostly in its prototype stage and I have no plans to make it production ready yet) any contribution/tip is still very welcome :D
+Even though DEEPVAULT is not yet production ready (as specified above, it's mostly in its prototype stage and I have no plans to make it production ready) any contribution/tip is still very welcome.